 A roundabout is a one-way circular intersection that channels traffic around a central island without traffic signals.
 Roundabouts are a great alternative to a signalized intersection when a high volume of traffic needs to get through with the least amount of inconvenience.

-While signalized intersections have 20 conflict points, or spots where vehicles could collide, roundabouts reduce that number to eight.
-Fewer conflict points, combined with slower speeds and calmer traffic, can translate into as much as 75 percent fewer crashes.
+While signalized intersections have approximately 20-30 conflict points, or spots where vehicles could collide, roundabouts reduce that number to eight.
+Fewer conflict points, combined with slower speeds and calmer traffic, can translate into as much as 76% fewer crashes.
 Because roundabouts tend to have fewer severe crashes than signalized intersections, they have fewer crash-related injuries as well.
 View the Roundabout Handout to learn more.